 St. Brigid’s PS, Ballymoney finished the school year with their annual prize giving ceremony.

 Mr Conlon concluded the ceremony by thanking the parents, staff and children of the school for their contribution to St. Brigid’s throughout the year.
-St. Brigid’s has enjoyed a successful year and the inspectorate recognises that this school is extremely well placed to meet the challenges of the future.
+St. Brigid’s has enjoyed a successful year and with the final phases of the 0.7 million refurbishment programme nearing completion the school will be well placed to face the challenges of the future.